Unpublished Research Data

 ‘Endangered’ in the Presence of Good Practice

-Replication and documentation; data management plan; preservation pathway agreed
+Replication and documentation; data management plan; preservation pathway agreed.

 2023 Review

 This entry was added in 2019 as a subset of the ‘Unpublished Research Outputs’ reported in 2018, which was split into entries to draw attention to the different preservation requirements and concerns that arise.
 This entry relates specifically to research data which has not been shared or published by any means and is thus in contravention of the ‘FAIR’ principles which require data to be Findable, Accessible, Interoperable and Reusable.
 Without proper planning, research data can have a high barrier to re-use, especially where documentation is lacking.
-The Jury takes the view that documentation and re-use go hand in hand, and researchers should be under no illusions that data not documented or shared faces material and immediate risks of extinction.
-Over the years, there have been numerous attempts to address the risk of data loss, and it was the 2019 Jury’s hope that this is now a small group.
-The 2021 Jury agreed with the description and Practically Extinct classification but added a trend towards reduced risk in light of more robust collaborative initiatives to jointly address the risk of data loss in and across research communities.
+The 2019 Jury took the view that documentation and re-use go hand in hand, and researchers should be under no illusions that data not documented or shared faces material and immediate risks of extinction.
+The 2020 Jury agreed with the assessment.
+The 2021 Jury identified a trend towards reduced risk in light of more robust collaborative initiatives to jointly address the risk of data loss in and across research communities.
+The 2022 Taskforce identified a trend towards even more reduced risk based on material improvement over the last year (‘Material improvement’ trend), which had not only offered examples of good research data management and preservation practices but also suggested a significant shift toward a culture of change and collaboration across different research communities and stakeholders.
+Those mentioned included (but were not limited to) improvements and initiatives by the European Open Science Cloud (EOSC), Science Europe, Research Data Alliance (RDA), Digital Curation Centre (DCC) and related projects on the preservation of research data and outputs.

 Additional Comments